-Firbimatic Metal Cleaning Division has been working proficiently for several years alongside major manufacturers of pipes and metal profiles to develop some projects to consolidate the production of an interesting range of special systems to clean pipes and metal profiles, as well as applications for the aeronautics and military industry with closed-circuit system.
+Firbimatic Metal Cleaning Division has been working proficiently for several years alongside major manufacturers of tubes, coils and metal profiles to develop some projects to consolidate the production of an interesting range of special systems to clean pipes, coils and metal profiles, as well as applications for the aeronautics and military industry with closed-circuit system.

 The systems built so far not only have an impressive hourly production output, because they are pre-arranged to work over 3 shifts and for more than 320 days a year, but also ensure and easily exceed the internal cleaning parameters of the parts, laid down by EN 723 (< 0.2 mg/dm2), using both perchloroethylene solvent and modified alcohol based solvents.

 The operational principle is basically the same as that of standard systems, with the possibility to have the cycle entirely under vacuum, but is more flexible thanks to the modular design, which means that it can be adapted to the lay-out of the customer’s factory and can be integrated with existent production lines.

 The cycle of pipe cleaning machine is totally automatic and it takes just one operator to merely load and unload the pipe bundles roughly every 20/40 minutes.

 The Siemens PLC ET 200 SP, coupled with the PC or with the Siemens Touch-panel, where alarms and functions can be viewed and controlled, provides a clear picture of the working conditions of the system, even remotely.

 Once the upper hatch of the washing chamber is closed, the cycle starts with a pre-washing phase in which hot solvent is sprayed by special bars and re-circulated at high pressure, to eliminate the contaminants from the outer parts of the pipes/profiles.